...well, it was the first one ever, but the title sounds good, yes? :)

 Friday evening, I flew into St. Louis on a direct flight; just myself and my backpack.
 Gotta love running races.
 My parents and I had a great dinner (albeit late!) and I was actually up until almost midnight; but, we slept in on Saturday and after a short run and getting my packet, I even took a 45 min nap in the afternoon.
 The weather was expected to be cool and very wet for Sunday!
 But this does not bother me.
 I have learned that if you let adverse conditions get to you then you are at an immediate disadvantage to your competitors; so, I try to roll with it and remind myself that everyone has to deal with it.
 Though, I do feel bad for all of the great spectators and volunteers out there standing in the rain!

-but definitely NO snap what-so-ever in the legs.
+Sunday AM, I have to be honest, I did not feel great.
+Not 'bad', but definitely NO snap what-so-ever in the legs.
 I was not very well 'prepared' for this race, as I took a good 3-4 weeks of little running to recovery from the marathon and just kicked it up a bit these past 2 weeks.
 But I had been cycling a LOT for me and, well, running may help cycling but cycling is not going to make you a faster runner.
 However, I came here to try to win this race for the second year in a row, and make some money to help get me to more races!
 I kept this in mind when the gun went off... just be smooth and steady, view this as a strong 13-mile training run.
 Ice Bath post-race...so tough, but so good...

-r for the first 10 miles (Megan Earney), and we had a very smooth 6:15 pace going.
+I was lucky to be able to run with the womens marathon winner for the first 10 miles (Megan Earney), and we had a very smooth 6:15 pace going.
 She split at the 10 mile mark and then I was on my own.
 I cannot say it ever hurt badly, because my legs just would not go into that 'hurt zone'.
 They didn't have the zip.
 But, from 10-13, I did hit some hills that were challenging.
 I could have really used a Gu, but I think I was just stubborn, and pushed on.
 I never looked back, but by mile 12, I had a good feeling that I had this race won.
 I actually did push the last mile to probably just over 6-minute pace, though the finish time was just over 1:23, which is honestly the slowest 1/2 marathon I have done in a few years!
 Yet, all things considered, I was pleased with it.
 A win is a win, and I knew that going into this, if there was a strong woman who showed up and could run well, she would deserve to win this race.
 I lucked out.
 With a time 3-minutes slower than last year, I still managed a win.

 Pasta dinner at Lombardo's - Amazing food; I think I ate half of my moms lasagna...